 ENFPs prize individuality and often consider the pursuit of happiness to be the highest priority in life, both for themselves and for others.
 They place great importance on personal freedom and self-expression, and want to be able to go wherever inspiration leads.

 ENFPs love to talk about people: not just the facts, but what motivates them, what inspires them, and what they envision achieving in life.
 They’ll often share their own aspirations freely, and want to hear others’ in return.
 The ENFP is unlikely to judge anyone’s dream, and will discuss the most imaginative and outlandish of fantasies with warm, enthusiastic intensity.
 They love to explore creative possibilities, and nothing deflates them faster than talking about dry facts or harsh reality.

 ENFPs often seem unconventional, and may come off as scattered; they don’t tend to be in touch with their physical surroundings.
 They often overlook the details, as they are more likely to focus on connecting with other people or on exploring their own imagination and self-expression.
 They have little patience for the mundane and want to experience life with intensity and flair.
 ENFPs often have an artistic streak, and may be artistic in appearance.
 Many have developed a distinctive and quirky personal style.

-ENFP is a moderately common personality type, and is the fifth most common among women.
+ENFP is a moderately common personality type.
 ENFPs make up: